dustinpfister/blog_posts/_posts/threejs-buffer-geometry-set-draw-range.md

 renderer.render(scene, camera);
 ```

+Once I have a reference to the index I can then use the count property of the index to help get start and count values that will be passed when calling the set draw range method.
+I then do just that and after that I log out the values for each of these to get a better idea of what is going on.

 ### 1.2 - Working with a non indexed geometry

 There is then making use of the set draw range method with a geometry that does not have an index.
-For this example then I am doing more or less the same thing as before only now I will want to count value of the position attribite to know what the range is.
+For this example then I am doing more or less the same thing as before only now I will want to count value of the position attribute to know what the range is.
+However before I even do that I will want to have a geometry that does not have an index.
+One way to do so would be to take a geometry that does have an index, and then call the to non index method of the buffer geometry.
+This will not mutate the geometry that I call it off of, but rather return a new one from the source geometry that does not have an index.

 ```js
 // ---------- ----------